 FACTOR INVESTING - EMPOWERING INVESTORS TO ACHIEVE BETTER OUTCOMES

-MSCI helps clients build, implement and measure factor based strategies through consistent and transparent factor frameworks.
-As a leader in the application of factors for 40+ years, MSCI beginning with Barra invented a common language to explain risk and return through the lens of factors.
+MSCI helps clients build, implement and measure factor-based strategies through consistent and transparent factor frameworks.
+As a leader in the application of factors for over 40+ years, MSCI, beginning with Barra invented a common language to explain risk and return through the lens of factors.

 OUR RESEARCH DIFFERENTIATES MSCI FROM THE REST

 One of MSCI’s key competitive advantages is our research.
-We employ one of the largest research teams in our industry – which contains extensive academic credentials with broad financial and investment industry experience.
+We employ one of the largest research teams in our industry with extensive academic credentials and broad financial and investment industry experience.
 We are dedicated to building the world’s finest index, portfolio construction and risk management tools – working on both developing new factor models and methodologies and enhancing existing ones.